nikhilsnayak/code-syntactic-sugar/README.md

 document.querySelector('pre > code').innerHTML = codeHTML;
 ```

-### Additional Features

-- More features to be added soon!

 ### Customizing Highlighting with CSS

 Create your own theme by customizing colors for different token types.
 Add the following CSS to your global stylesheet.
 The class names start with the `--css-` (code-syntactic-sugar) prefix.